Mar 6, 2016

 One Size Fits All?

 Here's where I differ.
 If I subscribe to any kind of monastic order, I will invariably find a few of its laws, rites or rituals to be inapplicable or even unacceptable.
 Every person is unique.
-Unique in his/her genetic predisposition, unique in his intellectual capacity to synthesize information into a workable life equation, unique life experience, unique body anatomy, etc. Unigue everything!
+Unique in his/her genetic predisposition, unique in his intellectual capacity to synthesize information into a workable life equation, unique life experience, unique body anatomy, etc. Unique everything!
 So how could one monastic order fit all sizes?

 Not my Truth

 Additionally, even the greatest monastic order was founded by a human being - it is not divine architecture.
 It was envisioned, developed and propagated by people who are great visionaries, living saintly lives whose way of life served as inspiration for many people.
-Indeed there are many beneficial lessons that can be learned from these disciplines.
+Indeed many beneficial lessons can be learned from these disciplines.
 I emulate what resonates - after all, why reinvent the wheel?
 Mindfulness as practised at the Plum Village is profoundly powerful and I will take that with me.
 The notion that my self-realization resides in me (and not anywhere else) is transformational and that is one of the great legacies of Vipassana to me.
 But just the same, the founders are of flesh and blood just like you and me.
 Whatever the doctrine, manifesto or dogma of that order principally is a by-product of the founder's unique truth that was selflessly shared for the benefit of many.
 But at the end of the day, I still have to find my truth.

 I also have my own unique truth - everyone does.
 With that truth and my realization of right and wrong as a validating benchmark, I forge my own rules to my private and personal monastic order.
 I create my own template compliant to my uniqueness.
 I have no name for my monastic order and it's not even necessary - it's not for public consumption.
 I allow myself certain liberties most monks are restricted to, and I impose certain restrictions some monks are at liberty to exercise.
 As I evolve, so will my rules.

 In yoga, my teacher once said that as you deepen your practice, you will do less and less of other people's yoga and develop more and more, a yoga practice that is uniquely yours in full compliance to your individuality.
 That has been my tenet for nearly everything else - my own relationship template (platonic, romantic or family), my own monastic order and pretty much my own way of living life giving due consideration to constraints imposed by society, religion and government (e.g. - I still have to get a driver's license to drive a car).
 I draw the line up to what point I will allow them to make decisions for me (e.g. - I will not be a soldier and be shipped across the globe to kill someone who hasn't wronged me, my family or my country).
-To the extent I allow them, at least I am mindful of what liberty I am relinquishing.
+To the extent I allow them, at least I am mindful of what liberty I am relinquishing and what liberty I am exercising.

 Some people need institutions to make decisions for them - they need it and they look for it.
 And other people simply want to take ownership of their destiny by exercising that control themselves.